Office: Old Main, Room 403C

 Dr. Brasington is from Stillwater, Okla. and received his B.A. in history with a minor in German from Oklahoma State University.
 While in college, he also attended a Goethe Institute in Germany where he received a Certificate of German as a Foreign Language.
 He received his M.A. at Southern Methodist University.
 His thesis was on hagiography and the writing of History at Rheims from the ninth to the 11th centuries.
 He then received a second M.A. and, subsequently, a Ph.D. at UCLA.
 His dissertation was on ecclesiastical jurisprudence in the late 11th century.

 Dr. Brasington was a teaching assistant for three years at UCLA and received one of 10 university-wide teaching awards in 1985.
 Since 1990, he's been at WTAMU, where he's taught a variety of courses from introductory American history to graduate seminars in medieval and early-modern history.
 He has also offered Latin tutorials for a number of years.
-In recent years, he's felt fortunate to be a visiting professor at the University of Dresden.
+In recent years, he has been a visiting professor at the University of Dresden.
 There he has taught both undergraduate and graduate seminars in medieval law, theology and paleography/codicology.

-Dr. Brasington has published two books and over 40 scholarly articles in fields ranging from early medieval canon law to medievalism and World War I. He is currently writing a book on twelfth-century treatises concerning the theory and practice of legal process.
-In upcoming months, he shall also be presenting conference papers based on his research into ecclesiastical disputes over monastic burial rights in the early twelfth century and natural law around 1200.
+Dr. Brasington has published two books and over 40 scholarly articles in fields ranging from early medieval canon law to medievalism and World War I. He is currently the president of the Texas Medieval Association.
+His main research project is a book on twelfth-century treatises concerning the theory and practice of legal process in canon law.
+He is both a Regents' Professor of the Texas A&M University System and a Piper Foundation Professor.